24 - Hour Guide To Paris

 Tuileries Garden

-Continuing down the Avenue des Champs-Élysées for 40 minutes (aka ‘the world’s most beautiful avenue’), will take you along the Seine to the Tuileries Garden.
+Continuing down the Avenue des Champs-Élysées for 40 minutes (otherwise known as ‘the world’s most beautiful avenue’), will take you along the Seine to the Tuileries Garden.
 The meticulously manicured lawns, elegant tree-lined avenues, and stunning fountains are classic examples of French formal garden design, originally created for the royal residence of French monarchs.

 Musée du Louvre